How much hair loss is normal?

 Hair loss can be caused by various factors including stress-induced hormonal imbalance, illness, genetic predisposition, poor diet and nutrition, age, medications such as chemotherapy and radiation, rapid weight loss, or other diseases.
 Using harsh hair products, harsh handling of hair, and styling can also cause hair loss.
 The most common cause of hair shedding is poor nutrition.

 Possible treatments for telogen effluvium depends on the factor that activated it.

-- Stress-reduction techniques: If your hair loss or shedding is stress-related, you will want to find creative ways to reduce your stress.
+- Stress-reduction techniques: If your hair thinning is stress-related, you can find creative ways to reduce your stress.
 There are a number of ways to reduce stress including: yoga and exercise, meditation, breathing deeply, talking to people within your social network, decompressing, listening to soothing music, etc.

 According to WebMD, there are certain types of foods that have stress-busting effects.
 These include oatmeal, whole-grain breads, pastas, and breakfast cereals, simple carbs, oranges, spinach, black tea, nuts such as almonds and pistachios, among others.

-- Take a hair loss supplement: A beneficial remedy for hair loss may be taking a supplement specifically for hair health.
+- Take a hair health supplement: A beneficial remedy may be taking a supplement specifically for hair health.
 There are many supplements for hair health on the market today that can give you strong healthy hair in a holistic way.
-In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but also provide special herbal ingredients that target the root causes of hair loss.
-Take the time to learn more about the multi-ingredient supplements available to see if any would be right for you.
+In other words, these supplements may not only provide the necessary vitamins and minerals your hair needs, but also provide special herbal ingredients that target the root causes of decreased hair health.
+Take the time to learn more about multi-ingredient supplements available, and if any would be helpful for you.